mkunesch/tensoralgebra/README.md

   for small values of `size*rank` and makes it possible to overload based on the rank or size of a tensor and to check the compatibility of two tensors at compile time.
-* While functions for lowering and raising indices are implemented, the package does not check the index type (e.g. it does not differentiate between a vector and a covector).
+* While functions for lowering and raising indices are implemented, tensoralgebra does not check the index type (e.g. it does not differentiate between a vector and a covector).
 In my opinion, it is much easier and clearer to do this by hand explicitly.
 * The implementation is optimised for small sizes (i.e. for a 4-vector or a 4x4